computerrock/javascript-team-toolbox/javascript-technology-team-guide.md

 ### Coding standards & processes

 For JavaScript we use variation of Crockford/AirBnB style guide checked and validated with eslint.

-For SCSS/SASS we use BEM methodology (getbem.com).
+For Sass/SCSS we use BEM methodology and variation of [Brad Frost’s CSS architecture for design systems](http://bradfrost.com/blog/post/css-architecture-for-design-systems), checked and validated with stylelint.

 For detailed coding style rules check team’s processes guides located at [spoiledmilk.beanstalkapp.com/javascript-team-toolbox](https://spoiledmilk.beanstalkapp.com/javascript-team-toolbox)